Hero Background

 1

-Their level final expense policy is called the Simplified Issue Whole Life (SIWL) plan.
-It’s a no-wait final expense plan, with benefit values ranging from $7,000 to $50,000
+Royal Neighbors’ main burial insurance policy is called the Simplified Issue Whole Life (SIWL) plan.
+It’s a simple final expense plan with no waiting period, and benefit payouts range from $7,000 to $50,000.

-Some common conditions still eligible for Royal Neighbors SIWL plan include, but are not limited to:
+Some common conditions eligible for Royal Neighbors SIWL coverage include, but are not limited to:

 2